DatabaseGroup9/KVDatabase/README.md

 # KVDatabase
-Riak database for Project Gutenber
+Files to start and run the Riak database for Project Gutenberg on a DO droplet.